Surgery Flag Software

 The Surgery Flag software provides a method for identifying surgeries using International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) procedure codes and Current Procedural Terminology (CPT®) procedure codes.

 CPT is a proprietary coding system developed by the American Medical Association (AMA) for coding services provided by health care professionals.
-CPT is also referred to as HCPCS Level I. The Surgery Flag software is current as of 2015 and can be used with any data that include ICD-9-CM and CPT procedure information.
+CPT is also referred to as HCPCS Level I. The Surgery Flag ICD-9-CM software is current as of 2015.
+The Surgery Flag CPT software is current as of 2017.
+Both can be used with any data that include ICD-9-CM and CPT procedure information.

-Approximately 2,600 ICD-9-CM surgical procedure codes (a subset of the 3,882 ICD-9-CM available procedure codes) and 4,700 CPT surgical procedure codes (a subset of the 9,707 CPT procedure codes) are classified as a narrowly defined therapeutic invasive surgery (NARROW) or a more broadly defined surgery that includes diagnostic invasive procedures (BROAD).
+Approximately 2,600 ICD-9-CM surgical procedure codes (a subset of the 3,882 ICD-9-CM available procedure codes) and over 4,700 CPT surgical procedure codes (a subset of all CPT procedure codes) are classified as a narrowly defined therapeutic invasive surgery (NARROW) or a more broadly defined surgery that includes diagnostic invasive procedures (BROAD).